Article

 For much of the past decade, paying close attention to the interest generated on cash hasn’t been particularly fruitful.
 Interest rates close to zero meant little difference between earning nothing and earning a competitive rate.
-That has changed.
-With the Bank of England (BoE) base rate climbing to 5.25% last year and currently standing at 4.5%, a meaningful return is available on cash.
+That changed with inflation and interest rates rising.
+And with the Bank of England (BoE) base rate now standing at 3.75%, a meaningful return is still available on cash.

 In this context it is no surprise that investor attention towards money market funds has picked up, but what are these investments?
 What are the risks?
 And how much return can you expect?